Hemephelus/Limitz/Documentation/Multiple_Correlation.md

       The range of cells to perform the calculations on.

-   5. ### See how i used this function in this [Google Sheet](https://docs.google.com/spreadsheets/d/1ds9bimx0rHalfnA6j87Ck35PiBBMwNwNQZ38pOaJYTE/view#gid=831143355).
+   5. ### See how I used this function in [Google Sheet](https://docs.google.com/spreadsheets/d/1ds9bimx0rHalfnA6j87Ck35PiBBMwNwNQZ38pOaJYTE/view#gid=831143355).
-2. The Maths behind the function.
-   1. Formula
-   2. Video link (if any)
-   3. Step By Step working(if any)
-3. The implementation of the function (Source Code).
-   1. Code break down on a high level